GeddingtonDr/Rendezvous/README.md

 # Rendezvous
-Helps friends manage hangouts utilizing location-based statuses, and makes recommendations for activities.
+Helps users see the statuses and locations of their friends.

 (Prototype wireframes are depicted in the pdf)